eric-brechemier/ipcc-countries/README.md

 * sources - data sources, grouped by origin
   * example.tld - each source is identified by corresponding domain name
-    * yyyy-dataset - each data set, prefixed by its year of last modification
+    * dataset - each data set, optionally prefixed by the year of publication
       * step1, step2,... - one folder for each step to acquire the data,
                            extract it from the source document and transform the data into CSV